GNOME/libchamplain/README.md

 libchamplain is a Gtk widget displaying zoomable and pannable maps that can be loaded from various network sources.
 It supports overlay layers, markers, and custom elements displayed on top of the maps.
-The library is written in C but other language mappings are also available thanks to GObject-introspection.
+The library is written in C but other language mappings are also available thanks to GObject-Introspection.

-libchamplain requires:
+libchamplain depends on the following libraries:
 * [glib](https://gitlab.gnome.org/GNOME/glib)
 * [gtk](https://gitlab.gnome.org/GNOME/gtk)
 * [clutter](https://gitlab.gnome.org/GNOME/clutter)